 Video games, movies, and music were also restricted.
 As for music pretty much anything that wasn’t classical or instrumental only (no guitars or drums though) wasn’t allowed.
 Movies were expressly forbidden.
 Video games were limited to E-10 and under.
 Video games were my life at the time so this came as a bit of a blow to me.

-I pushes my worries aside, packed up, and started my life at PCC.
+I pushed my worries aside, packed up, and started my life at PCC.
 I initially had a bit of a rocky adjustment.
 But eventually I was able to settle into a routine.
 After I learned all the rules of course.

 What wasn’t clear to me on my first read of the “Pathway” was how segregated by sex the college was.
 I was expecting separate dorm rooms.
 But I didn’t realize that there were a lot of rules regarding interaction with the opposite sex.

 You could only “hang out” with a member of the opposite sex in an area that was considered to be chaperoned.
 Initially this only included one area of campus – the commons area.
-With an ever vigilant chaperone patrolling the area.
+With an ever-vigilant chaperone patrolling the area.
 But they did expand this area to be a bit larger towards 2013-2014.

 Women and men had their own elevators and stairwells in every building, and as I discovered embarrassingly as a freshman it was not accepted to use the “women’s” stairwell.
 Men and women could attend classes together, but you couldn’t linger together after class in an academic building.
 We also had separate parking lots, gyms, and sports fields.
-And of course separate swimming facilities.
-Tisk, tisk don’t you ever dream of seeing a woman in a one piece swim suit (they weren’t allowed two piece suits).
+And of course, separate swimming facilities.
+Tisk, tisk don’t you ever dream of seeing a woman in a one-piece swimsuit (they weren’t allowed two-piece suits).

 Touch with a member of the opposite sex was expressly forbidden.
 Even normal casual contact like a high five or handshake could get you in trouble.
 And any “sexual” contact such as a hug or kiss could result in expulsion.